mbitirini/autocomplete-challenge-mbitirini/questions.md

 **Why setState is async?**

-`setState` is asynchronous to optimize performance.
-It batches state updates, preventing immediate re-renders after each call.
-This improves efficiency by avoiding unnecessary rendering cycles and ensuring consistent behavior.
+setState is asynchronous in order to ensure that the app state is updated efficiently, allowing for improved performance and avoiding unnecessary rendering cycles.

 ## 9. List the steps needed to migrate a Class to Function Component.

-- Change the class component definition to a function component.
+- Set the class component declaration to a function declaration
 - Remove the constructor method if present.

-- Use the `useState` hook to initialize and manage state variables.

-- Declare functions using `const` where applicable.
+- Convert state variables in useState hooks
 - Directly use state and props without the `this` keyword.

-- Use the `useState` hook's setter function for state updates, especially when the new state depends on the previous state.

 - Replace the `render` method by returning JSX directly from the function component.
 - Use the `useEffect` hook for lifecycle methods (`componentDidMount`, `componentDidUpdate`, `componentWillUnmount`).
 - Replace class refs with the `useRef` hook.

-Note: This is a basic overview and the actual migration might involve additional considerations based on the complexity of the class component.
-Considerations may include for instance, using specific hooks depending on the component's structure and functionality.
+Note: The provided steps offer a basic overview of migrating a Class to a Function Component.
+Actual migration may require additional considerations based on the component's complexity, such as the use of specific hooks tailored to its structure and functionality.

 ## 10. List a few ways styles can be used with components.